FAQ

 What are the options for completing the traverse?

 The traverse offers several options: on foot, by bike, or on cross-country skis.
 Unfortunately, snowshoeing is only possible during the beginning and at the end of the season since it can damage the trails for skiers and the length of the stages is too significant when conditions are more challenging.
+In the off-season, the combination of snowshoes and ski-snowshoes is also very interesting when the trail is not 100% skiable, for example.

 What are the possible routes for completing the traverse on foot or on skis?